home-assistant/home-assistant.io/source/_integrations/cast.markdown

 {% include integrations/option_flow.md %}
 {% configuration_basic %}
 Known hosts:
-  description: "A comma separated list of host names or IP-addresses of cast devices, use if mDNS discovery is not working" Allowed UUIDs:
+  description: "A comma-separated list of hostnames or IP-addresses of cast devices, use if mDNS discovery is not working" Allowed UUIDs:
-  description: A comma separated list of UUIDs of Cast devices to add to Home Assistant. **Use only if you don't want to add all available devices.** The device won't be added until discovered through either mDNS or if it's included in the list of known hosts.
+  description: A comma-separated list of UUIDs of Cast devices to add to Home Assistant. **Use only if you don't want to add all available devices.** The device won't be added until discovered through either mDNS or if it's included in the list of known hosts.
 In order to find the UUID for your device use a mDNS browser or advanced users can use the following Python command (adjust friendly names as required) - `python3 -c "import pychromecast; print(pychromecast.get_listed_chromecasts(friendly_names=['Living Room TV', 'Bedroom TV', 'Office Chromecast']))`.
 This option is only visible if advanced mode is enabled in your user profile.
 Ignore CEC:
-  description: A comma separated list of Chromecasts that should ignore CEC data for determining the
+  description: A comma-separated list of Chromecasts that should ignore CEC data for determining the
         active input.
 [See the upstream documentation for more information.](https://github.com/balloob/pychromecast#ignoring-cec-data).
 This option is only visible if advanced mode is enabled in your user profile.
 {% endconfiguration_basic %}